Have a symptom?

 The types and severity of symptoms of sciatica vary between individuals.
 Symptoms may include abnormal sensations, pain, weakness, burning, numbness and tingling of any areas of the legs or feet covered by the sciatic nerve.
 Pain may shoot from the back all the way down the leg into the foot.
-This type of pain may be described as shooting down the ...more symptoms »
+This type of pain may be described as shooting down the back of the leg. ...more symptoms »

 With early recognition and treatment, in many cases it is possible to reverse the symptoms of sciatica.
 The most successful treatment and prevention plans use a multipronged approach individualized to the underlying cause, the severity of symptoms, a person's medical history, general health and other factors.

 The first step in treatment is prevention.
-This includes using good body mechanics ...more treatments »
+This includes ...more treatments »

 Home medical testing related to Sciatica: